⚡ Quick Answer

-The following sections break down each model’s connectivity, sound performance, and smart‑home features so you can match the right Sonos system to your listening space.
+Next we’ll break down each model’s audio performance, smart‑home features and fit for different spaces so you can pinpoint the Sonos system that aligns with your listening habits.

 Sonos Five